apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/headless_browser.md

 ## [](#playwright-scraper) Building a Playwright scraper

+> We'll be focusing on Playwright today, as it was developed by the same team that created Puppeteer, and it is newer with more features and better documentation.

 Building a Playwright scraper with the Apify SDK is extremely easy.
-To show you how easy, we'll reuse the Cheerio scraper code from the previous lesson, and by changing only a few lines of code, we'll turn it into a full headless scraper.
+To show you how easy, we'll reuse the Cheerio scraper code from the previous lesson.
+By changing only a few lines of code, we'll turn it into a full headless scraper.

 First, we must not forget to install Playwright into our project.